Safe Foreign Real Estate Investment:

 Original Purchase Agreement

-In local language + notarized translation to Hebrew
+In local language + notarized Hebrew translation

 Advisory Agreement